CodeYourFuture/CYF-Workshops/feedback/readme.md

 let price = 100, tax = 5; let discount = 10; calculateTotal(price,tax,discount);
 ```

 Objective: Practice giving constructive feedback on code quality, style consistency, and optimization, while maintaining a positive tone.
-Mention specific areas for improvement such as consistent use of semicolors, better variable declaration, and reduce the use of magic numbers.
+Mention specific areas for improvement such as consistent use of semicolons, better variable declaration, and reduce the use of magic numbers.
 Acknowledge what was done well.

-2. Missed Deadline
+2. Situation, Behavior, Impact (SBI) Framework

+The [SBI Framework](https://www.revolutionlearning.co.uk/article/the-sbi-feedback-model/) structures feedback in the following order:
+* Situation: Describe the situation
+* Behavior: Describe the behavior observed
+* Impact: Explain the effect of the behavior on you, your team, or the organization

-Scenario: A teammate consistently misses deadlines and when they finally do deliver their tasks, they are often not of good quality tasks requiring the rest of the team to redo portions of their work.
+Try Applying the SBI method to the following scenario: A teammate consistently misses deadlines and when they finally do deliver their tasks, they are often not of good quality tasks requiring the rest of the team to redo portions of their work.

-Objective: Try to use the situation, behavior, impact (SBI) method.
-Start by describing the situation, detailing the specific behavior observed, and explain the impact it had.
-Express concern in a non-blaming way, offer support, and work with them to identify potential roadblocks or strategies to improve.
+Objective: Use the SBI framework for giving feedback.
 Practice addressing issues of accountability, responsibility, and time management without demotivating the person.

-3. Team Presentation
+3. Observation, Feelings, Needs, and Request (OFNR) framework

+The [OFNA framework](https://andyblumenthal.wordpress.com/2019/09/21/ofnr-communications-model/) consists of four parts:
+* Observation: Tell the other person the behavior you observe from them that is making you uncomfortable.
+"When I Observe…"
+* Feelings: Explain how the person’s behavior makes you feel (happy, sad, angry, annoyed, excited, worried, scared, hurt, embarrassed, confused) "I feel…"
+* Needs: Describe what you need from the other person (physiological, safety, social, esteem, self-actualization) "Because I need…"
+* Request: Ask them specifically what you’d like them to do.
+"Would you be willing to…"

-Scenario: A team member gives a presentation that is informative but is too long-winded, going over an hour causing the audience to lose focus.
-This presentation will be used at the next client meeting that is only 1 hour long and needs to cover lots of other topics.
+Try Applying the ONFR method to the following scenario: A team member gives a presentation that is informative but is too long-winded, going over an hour causing the audience to lose focus.
+This presentation will be used at the next client meeting which is only 1 hour long and needs to cover lots of other topics.

-Objective: Try using the Observation, Feelings, Needs and Actions (OFNA) framework to give the team member feedback.
-Start by discussing youor observation, how it made you feel, what the needs are and the action they (or you together) can take to correct, Remember to only talk about your own feelings and not bring in others.
+Objective: Use the (OFNR) framework to give the team member feedback.
 Practice providing feedback on communication skills, structuring information, and presentation techniques.

-4. Peer Collaboration
+4. Actionable, Specific, Kind (ASK) framework

+The Actionable, Specific, Kind (ASK) framework to give feedback.
+Start by addressing the actionable issue and be specific in your request.
+Make sure it is delivered in a kind and understanding manner.

 Scenario: A colleague dominates team discussions, interrupting others or dismissing alternative ideas without considering them.
 His behavior is often seen as grating or rude by the team.

 Objective: Use the Actionable, Specific, Kind (ASK) framework to give feedback.
 Start by addressing the actionable issue and be specific in your request.
 Make sure it is delivered in a kind and understanding manner.
 Address how their behavior affects group dynamics and encourage a more inclusive approach, allowing others to share their thoughts.

-5. Work Performance
+5. Goal, Reality, Options, Will (GROW) model

 Scenario: A colleague is working towards a promotion to senior software engineer and has asked you for feedback on their performance.
 Although they have great technical proficiency you have noticed that they do not speak up during meetings unless directly asked and often wait for tasks to be assigned to them instead of taking initiative.